marcomontalbano/html-miner/README.md

 ```

-You can find other examples under the folder `/examples`.
+You can find other examples under the folder `/examples` or you can directly use the [Online Playground](https://marcomontalbano.github.io/html-miner).

 ```sh
 # you can test examples with nodejs